Planning, Permits & Regulations

 5. Landowner Assistance

-Our Landowner Environmental Assistance Program (LEAP) provides technical and financial support to private landowners in completing environmental projects designed to improve local surface and ground water quality, reduce soil erosion, and enhance wildlife habitat.
+Our funding program provides technical and financial support to private landowners in completing environmental projects designed to improve water quality and soil conservation, and enhance natural areas.

 6. Flood Forecasting and Flood Control